GrandSensei/ContactServer/READ_ME_CHANGES(M).md

 This also marks the first attempt at transferring to a MySQL database for more robust data management.

 S4.7 has introduced server push updates for the contacts.
 I got to figure out how to understand profilers and understand how much load my server can handle.
 We resolved Delete method.
 Are we done?
 Are we to resolve all our current bugs, and we are left to do is stress tests this?
 Is that all after so many of our efforts?
 Perhaps.
 This marks the end of mark 4 ContactServer.
-A new generation is to be introduced after this.
+A new generation is to be introduced after this...

 ###### Fixes From Mine ######
 These problems are due to my own code edits arising after the version s.4.